appsody/website/content/docs/reference/appsody-operator.md

 ---

 # How the Appsody operator works
-Before we delve into the details of `appsody deploy` and `appsody operator`, we need to spend a few words on how the Appsody operator works.

 An operator monitors certain resources - it can detect when resource definition instances are added, removed, or changed, and take the appropriate action.

 The Appsody operator monitors instances of the **AppsodyApplication** resource.
 It does so by "watching" a certain namespace, which is defined when the Appsody operator is installed.
 The operator can watch a single namespace, or all the namespaces in the cluster.